Prestige (horse)

 Prestige (1903 – after 1923) was an undefeated French Thoroughbred racehorse who won all his 16 races and became a successful sire.

 He was the dominant two-year-old in France in 1905, winning all seven of his races including the Omnium de Deux Ans, Prix de Deux Ans, Critérium de Maisons-Laffitte, Grand Critérium and Prix de la Forêt.
 His opportunities in the following year were limited as his entries in many of the major French races were voided by the death of his breeder, but won all nine of his starts including the Prix Eugène Adam, Prix d'Hédouville and Prix Biennal.

 Background

 Prestige was a bay horse with a white star and a white sock on his right hind leg bred in France by Jules Ravaut.
 He was the best horse sired by Le Pompon, a successful racehorse whose wins included the Prix de Condé in 1893 and the Prix de Fontainebleau in the following year.
 Prestige's dam Orgueilleuse was a granddaughter of the British broodmare Freia, whose other descendants have included Dunaden, Blue Wind and Bollin Eric.
-When Ravaut died, the colt entered the ownership of the American William K. Vanderbilt and was sent into training with William_B._Duke in France.
+When Ravaut died, the colt entered the ownership of the American William K. Vanderbilt and was sent into training with William B. Duke in France.
 Prestige was described as an "average-sized" horse with a "light and flexible" action.

+He continued a rarer sire line of Whalebone (via his son Defence) into the 20th century.